Course Content

 This part of India includes the Himalayan mountains and big rivers like the Ganges (Ganga).
 Important states are:

 • Punjab and Haryana – Known for farms, wheat, and sports.
+Kids here play cricket, kabaddi, and hockey on open fields and school grounds.

 Western India